solo-studios/nyx/README.md

             // If you have just added this plugin and had previously generated run configurations, delete them so they can be re-created
             // Sets the mixin.hotSwap jvm property
             // Defaults to true
-            hotswapMixins = true
+            hotswap = true
-            hotswapMixins() // Alternative that sets it to true
+            withHotswap() // Alternative that sets it to true

             // Enables/disables *ALL* mixin debug features. this includes mixin.debug.verify
             // Note: enabling this can sometimes cause issues with other mods' mixins
             // Sets the mixin.debug jvm property
             // Defaults to false
             debug = true
-            debugMixins() // Alternative that sets it to true
+            withDebug() // Alternative that sets it to true

             // Enables/disables mixin verbose logging
             // Sets the mixin.debug.verbose jvm property
             // Defaults to true
             verbose = true
-            verboseMixins() // Alternative that sets it to true
+            withVerbose() // Alternative that sets it to true

             // Enables/disables dumping the target class on failures
             // Sets the mixin.dumpTargetOnFailure jvm property
             // Defaults to true
             dumpTargetOnFailure = true
-            dumpTargetMixinsOnFailure() // Alternative that sets it to true
+            withDumpTargetOnFailure() // Alternative that sets it to true

             // Enables/disables mixin checks
             // Note: enabling this can sometimes cause issues with other mods' mixins.
             // Sets the mixin.checks jvm property
             // Defaults to false
             checks = true
-            checkMixins() // Alternative that sets it to true
+            withChecks() // Alternative that sets it to true

             // Enables/disables mixin debug verification
             // Note: enabling this can sometimes cause issues with other mods' mixins
             // Sets the mixin.debug.verify jvm property
             // Defaults to false
             verify = true
-            verifyMixins() // Alternative that sets it to true
+            withVerify() // Alternative that sets it to true

             // Enables/disables exporting the mixins after they have been applied
             // This will export the classes in the `.mixin.out` dir under the run directory
+            // This sets the mixin.debug.export jvm property
             // Defaults to true
             export = true
-            exportMixins() // Alternative that sets it to true
+            withExports() // Alternative that sets it to true

             // Selects the mixin config file to use
             // This is relative to `src/main/resources/`